aptech/docs/docs/CR-rndBinomial.rst

 Technical Notes
 +++++++++++++++

-The default generator for rndBinomial is the SFMT Mersenne-Twister 19937.
-You can specifiy a different underlying random number generator with the function :func:`rndCreateState`.
+The default generator for func:`rndBinomial` is the SFMT Mersenne-Twister 19937.
+You can specify a different underlying random number generator with the function :func:`rndCreateState`.

 Remarks